-The personality of Zeus the Greek god can be described as wise, fair, protective, and merciful.
+The personality of Zeus the Greek god is wise, fair, protective, and merciful.
 Strong and physically imposing, he is the king of Mount Olympus, represents law and order, and is the highest status and most respected of all the gods.
-He loves to laugh and is cheerful, but can also become aggressive and violent when confronted.
+He loves to laugh and is cheerful, but is also aggressive and violent when confronted.

 Zeus is known as the God of sky and thunder and is the king of Mount Olympus, where the Olympian gods live.
 He became this when he and his brothers revolted against and overthrew their father Kronos, who was the king of the Titans, during the Golden age.

 Kronos has been told a prophesy that his children would one day overthrow him as king, just as he had done earlier.
 In order to avoid this, he swallowed each of his children as they were born.
 Kronos’s wife Rhea was not happy that her husband was swallowing their children and devised a plan to allow them to live, which involved replacing their latest newborn baby with a rock dressed in baby clothes.
 Thinking it was the baby, Kronos swallowed the rock, and Rhea went on to hide the baby on an island where he was raised in secret.

 The baby would grow up to be Zeus, who once he was old enough returned to the kingdom of his father and tricked him into taking an emetic, which cause his to vomit up his other children, who were Zeus’ siblings.
 Two of these siblings were Poseidon and Hades, whom joined their brother Zeus in the plot to overthrew their father Kronos.